maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

 ## Why not use JavaScript?

 In the past, I mostly worked on traditional server-side rendered applications.
 In this context, using JavaScript for transitioning the height of an element, although all other transitions on the page are made of pure CSS, just felt wrong.
-But nowadays most projects I'm working on are powered by Vue.js, so using JavaScript for triggering and controlling transitions is almost inevitable.
-Also Vue.js provides us with the wonderful `<transition>` component which makes animating HTML elements a very pleasant experience.
+But nowadays, most projects I'm working on are powered by Vue.js, so using JavaScript for triggering and controlling transitions is almost inevitable.
+Also, Vue.js provides us with the wonderful `<transition>` component, which makes animating HTML elements an enjoyable experience.

 So there are hardly any reasons not to use (at least a little bit of) JavaScript to animate elements when using Vue.js.